Boiler Installation Edinburgh: Get a New Boiler or Boiler Replacement in Edinburgh

-As Edinburgh is a big city, almost everyone there will have a mains gas connection.
-Gas is the cheapest fuel to use and offers the widest selection of new boilers, so this is probably going to be the fuel you choose.
+Since Edinburgh is a large city, almost everyone there will have a mains gas connection.
+Gas is the cheapest fuel to use and offers the widest selection of new boilers, so you’ll probably go with a new gas boiler.

-But there are a number of different types of gas boiler on the market too including:
+There is a number of gas boiler types on the market:

 - Combi Boiler

 - System Boiler

 Combi Boilers — Great For Smaller Properties and Modest Demand For Hot Water

 The majority of properties in Edinburgh are smaller homes, flats, and apartments.
 For these properties, a combi boiler is typically the best choice.
 It can generate heating and hot water on demand without any need for a hot water cylinder.